PhillyWebGuy/go-concurrency-poc/README.md

 # Starting the Application

-Create a `.env` file in the root, and include this:
+Create a folder named `.local` at the root, then create a `.env` file and place in that folder.
+Include this in the file:

 `
 PORT=3000